Jako/PDFResource/core/components/pdfresource/docs/usage.md

 pdfresource.processTVs | Process template variables during PDF generation. | true pdfresource.tvPrefix | Template variable prefix in the template chunk. | .tv pdfresource.customFonts | JSON encoded object of custom fonts, see [Custom fonts](#custom-fonts) for an example.
 Please copy the font files to **{core_path}components/pdfresource/vendor/mpdf/mpdf/ttfonts/**. | - pdfresource.generateOnPrerender | Generate not existing PDF files during OnWebPagePrerender.
-This option is useful, if you have installed PDFresource in an existing MODX installation.
+This option is useful, if you have installed PDFResource in an existing MODX installation.
 You don't have to save all resources that could generate a PDF file then. | false pdfresource.permissions | JSON encoded array of permissions granted to the end-user of the PDF file.
 See [permissions](http://mpdf1.com/manual/index.php?tid=129) in the mPDF documentation for possible values. | [] pdfresource.userPassword | Password required to open the generated PDF. | - pdfresource.ownerPassword | Password for full access and permissions to the generated PDF. | -